 Choose your board

-The ultimate vessel for your charcuterie board, you can use a circle rectangle or any other shape.
+The ultimate vessel for your charcuterie board, you can use a rectangle, round board or any other shape.
 They trick is to make sure there’s enough room for your cheeses and meats.
 I personally like my charcuterie board to be tight with few gaps, but to each their own!

 Meat & cheese options